 When a physical good is involved, survey timing is relatively straightforward.
 You can typically pinpoint the optimal survey point by starting with the delivery date and adding just enough time for the customer to fully experience the product.

-If each order is totally unique, surveying folks every couple months is reasonable.
+If each order is totally unique, surveying folks every couple of months is reasonable.
 If your product does not change, you probably don’t want to survey your customers more than once a quarter to 6 months, just frequent enough to make sure you’re maintaining the experience you’ve been delivering.

-B2B and SaaS
+NPS survey timing for B2B and SaaS brands

 For on-going relationships, you can ask for feedback on a quarterly, semi-annual, or annual basis.
 The time period you choose should be aligned with the stability of your delivered experience.
 If your service rarely changes, you’ll want to pick a longer time period — a short time period could result in duplicative feedback.
 If you are a young software startup with a product and support team that is changing rapidly, quarterly surveying may be more appropriate.

-HotelTonight sends their surveys the day after a guest checks out of a hotel.
+Additionally, HotelTonight, which helps people find last-minute rooms at luxury hotels on-demand, sends their surveys the day after a guest checks out of a hotel.
 HotelTonight cares about both the booking experience in their app, as well as the complete guest experience at the hotel.
 Neither of these companies will survey customers again for a few months.
 This blackout period ensures that they’ll be able to collect feedback from these customers in the future.

 One recent trend is the increasing use of companion web services and mobile apps in conjunction with physical products.
-Customers will often have to register or activate the product on the manufacturers website or mobile app.
+Customers will often have to register or activate the product on the manufacturer’s website or mobile app.
 This can enable a much better understanding of product usage patterns, as well as provide a direct method of communicating with the customer who may have purchased the product from a 3rd party retailer.

-In those cases, if you were to survey the customer when the product was registered or activated, you’d miss the key insights that can only be gleaned after weeks of use.
-Even worse, customers who are surveyed before they’ve fully evaluated a product, are likely to give you a low NPS score, even if they go on to eventually become a loyal promoter.
+In those cases, if you were to survey the customer when the product was registered or activated, you’d miss the key insights that can only be uncovered after weeks of use.
+Even worse, customers who are surveyed before they’ve fully evaluated a product are likely to give you a low NPS score, even if they go on to eventually become a loyal promoter.
 People typically won’t feel comfortable recommending something they have not yet fully vetted.